ASTRAL-Group/LoRe/README.md

     <img src="assets/teaser.png" width=100% >
 </div>

 Despite the superior performance of Large Reasoning Models (LRMs), their reasoning behaviors are often counterintuitive, leading to suboptimal reasoning capabilities.
-As illustrated in the figure, DeepSeek-R1 tends to generate longer reasoning but with a lower accuracy on a simpler sub-problem.

 <div style="text-align: center;">
     <img src="assets/framework.png" width=100% >
 </div>

-To theoretically formalize the desired reasoning behaviors, we present the Laws of Reasoning (LoRe), a unified framework that characterizes intrinsic reasoning patterns in LRMs.
-We first propose *compute law* with the supplementary *accuracy law*.
-Our framework examines these laws by two properties, *monotonicity* and *compositionality*.
-We therefore introduce LoRe-Bench, a benchmark that systematically measures these two tractable properties for LRMs.
+We present the Laws of Reasoning (LoRe), a unified framework that characterizes intrinsic reasoning patterns in LRMs.
+LoRe introduces the *compute law* with the supplementary *accuracy law*, examined through two properties: *monotonicity* and *compositionality*.
+LoRe-Bench, our proposed benchmark, systematically measures these two tractable properties for LRMs.
 To address the compositionality gap observed in existing models, we develop an effective finetuning approach that enforces compute-law compositionality.

-As a comprehensive study from theoretical hypotheses to empirical validation, we advance a theoreti- cal perspective grounded in human reasoning for improving reasoning in LRMs.
+As a comprehensive study from theoretical hypotheses to empirical validation, we advance a theoretical perspective grounded in human reasoning for improving reasoning in LRMs.
 We hope LoRe can inspire more potential strategies that guide models toward their optimal paradigms of thinking.

 🚧 **Code release under construction — stay tuned!** 🚧